helmwave/docs/docs/cli.md

 ### `ls`

-Helmwave will get a list of helm releases from a plan.
+Helmwave will get a list of :simple-helm: helm releases from a plan.

 ```bash
 $ helmwave ls